midzer/beerbase/content/breweries/moon-river-brewing-company/dixie-crystal.md

 srm: 0
 upc: 0
 ---
-The Belgian Trippel tradition calls for a moderately heavy grist of golden pilsner malt and Candy" sugar that sends the yeast into overdrive.
+The Belgian Trippel tradition calls for a moderately heavy grist of golden pilsner malt and \Candy\" sugar that sends the yeast into overdrive.
 We used local Dixie Crystal."